rakeshbangla41/excel_projects/README.md

 ### What I have learned by doing this project:

-1. Pivot table
-2. Power Query
+1. Power Query - for data cleaning and transformation
+2. Power Pivot - for creating relationships between tables and developing measures required for analysis
-3. Data Analysis Expression (DAX)
+3. Data Analysis Expression (DAX) - for creating and writing the appropriate measures
 4. Conditional Formatting
+5. Pivot table - for developing the sales analysis report
-5. beautifying the report to make it visally appealing
+6. beautifying the report to make it visually appealing
-6. important metrics related to sales domain
+7. important metrics related to sales domain